bilgino/angularforddd/README.md

 client-side aggregates.
 As an aggregate builds a cluster of domain-related entities and value objects, wouldn't we then have to cluster resources instead?
 With that in mind, the question arises of how to map URIs such as `/orders`, `/customers`, `/addresses` etc. to a client-side aggregate, if the resources weren't already an aggregation?
 In the traditional database-centric approach, database tables and their relations are directly identified as resources or as a resource model.
 But is this common and always true?
-Well, it depends on the requirements and how define our resources!
-A resource may be a representation of a single entity or a composition of several entities modeled around business use cases / business processes, database tables or even GUI models.
+Well, it all depends on the requirements of the project and how we define a resource!
+A resource may be a representation of a single entity or a composition of several entities modeled around business use cases / business processes, database tables or GUI models.

 That is, UX-Driven, Domain-Driven or Data-Driven!

-In case resources don't comply with aggregates already, the aggregate must be stitched together for each initial routing event and must provide a query API to its internal state.
+Unless a resource doesn't already represent an aggregate, the aggregate must be stitched together for each initial routing event and must provide a query API to its internal state.
 Subsequently, an application service provides the public interface to cover all queries to the internal state of an aggregate.
-In this scenario, the repository service acts as an anti-corruption layer to the underlying model.
+In this scenario, the repository service acts as an anti-corruption layer to the underlying data model.

-Unfortunately, this approach will not work, as the creation process of client-side aggregates may require hundreds of additional HTTP requests (N + 1).
-Hence, the DDD aggregate must be provided as resource by the REST API!
+Unfortunately, this approach will not work, as the creation process of client-side aggregation may require hundreds of additional HTTP requests (N + 1).
+Hence, the DDD aggregate must be provided as a resource by the REST API!

 ![](src/assets/images/Aggregate_ACL.PNG)